-A Building Permit is required for the construction, alteration, moving, repair, and modification, demolition, in whole or in part or the change of use of any building or structure.
+A Building Permit is required for both Residential and/or Commercial Projects for the construction, alteration, moving, repair, and modification, demolition, in whole or in part or the change of use of any building or structure.

 Construction Drawings.
-The application shall be accompanied by structural drawings, prepared in a standard architectural manner to scale of not less than one quarter of an inch to one foot.
-(Blue or Black Line Type Prints made from original tracings are required.)
-The drawings shall include a foundation plan, floor plan, cross sections, elevations, and necessary details to the following items must be submitted:
+The application shall be accompanied by structural drawings, prepared in a standard architectural manner to scale of not less than one quarter of an inch to one foot (Blue or Black Line Type Prints made from original tracings are required).
+The drawings shall include a foundation plan, floor plan, cross sections, elevations, and necessary details for the following items:

 1. Completely describe the proposed work.

 2. All symbols used on drawings to describe methods or materials etc. are to be standard architectural symbols.

 3. In cases where the proposed work exceeds the limits set forth in NYS Education Law, Section 7302, the Seal and Signature of a Licensed Architect or Professional Engineer will be required on the drawings.